kunkel321/Stickies/README.md

 - Deleted notes are purged from ini file after 3 days (Configurable)
 - Checkbox Creation: Any text line starting with [] or [x] becomes an interactive checkbox
 - Checkbox Safety: Alt+Click required by default to prevent accidental toggles
+- Header Creation: Any text line starting with # becomes bold
 - Hidden or deleted notes can be restored through main window or via note context menu
 - All note data saved to sticky_notes.ini in script directory
 - Check error_debug_log.txt for troubleshooting (if enabled; warning: system hog)